 5) How does clean energy help the environment?
 Using clean sources of energy is good for the environment in different ways.
-For one, if we opt for clean energy over energy that emits environmentally-harmful pollutants into our atmosphere, we can slow the progression of climate change and other harmful environmental effects dirty sources of energy would otherwise provide.
+For one, if we opt for green energy technologies over energy that emits environmentally-harmful pollutants into our atmosphere, we can slow the progression of climate change and other harmful environmental effects dirty sources of energy would otherwise provide.

 Additionally, because bioenergy, for instance, is created by burning crops, manure, garbage, and other materials, choosing an energy source such as this is a great way to reuse unwanted products.
 The burning of garbage for energy is especially great for the environment as it reduces unwanted materials that may be of harm to wildlife and the environment.

 6) How many jobs does clean energy create?
 According to a report from the Environment Defense Fund Climate Corps, switching to clean energy creates jobs a whopping 12 times quicker than the fossil fuel industry.
 Over 2 million jobs can be found in energy efficiency and another 769,000 jobs can currently be found in renewable energy just in the United States.
 The clean and efficient energy sector accounts for up to 4.5 million U.S. jobs in total.
 Numbers were 3.4 million in 2011.